Ground states of a family of frustrated spin models for quasicrystals and their approximants: Periodic models

 \section{Periodic models}

-The first structure, shown in Fig.\ref{fig:lattices}a), is not frustrated for any choice of sign of $J_1$ and $J_2$.
+In the first structure, shown in Fig.\ref{fig:lattices}a), clusters are coupled by a single $J_2$ bond along the $x$ direction and double $J_2$ bonds along the $y$ direction.
+It is not frustrated for any choice of sign of $J_1$ and $J_2$.
 Its structure made of even-sided loops ensures that all bonds can be satisfied, whatever the sign of the couplings.
 Ground states are collinear states that can be obtained from the uniform FM state by flipping all spins of a given sublattice.
 The structure shown in Fig.\ref{fig:lattices}a) does not require any further discussion.
 We now turn to the remaining structures, which are frustrated in one or more of quadrants of the phase diagram.